6 Things to Consider when Replacing a Door

 French and bifold doors

-Internal french doors and bifold internal doors are a great way to break up the living space without solid walls, adding versatility to the home for both living and entertaining.
+Internal french doors and internal bi-fold doors are a great way to break up the living space without solid walls, adding versatility to the home for both living and entertaining.
 As energy-efficient solutions these are great too, allowing you the versatility of heating a smaller space in winter and keeping air flow through the home in summer.

 Externally french doors or bifold patio doors are a great way of connecting living and garden areas.
 As with the internal doors, these are also brilliant for energy efficiency, keeping heat in during the winter and providing a great source of ventilation during warm summer months.